9 types of rental property investors, and how property managers can attract and retain them

 Who Are Unintentional Investors?

-In 2018, Unintentional Investors emerged from Buildium’s survey data as a category of rental owners distinct from Intentional Investors and Accidental Landlords.
-Like Accidental Landlords, they came to own rental property for circumstantial reasons; but they now consider themselves investors, and 43% plan to add new properties to their portfolios in the next 2 years.
-24% of small-business rental owners identify with this profile in 2021, an increase of 8 percentage points since 2019.
+Back in 2018, Unintentional Investors emerged from Buildium’s survey data as a category of rental owners distinct from Intentional Investors and Accidental Landlords.
+Like Accidental Landlords, they came to own rental property for circumstantial reasons; but they now consider themselves investors, and nearly half plan to add new properties to their portfolios in the next 2 years.

 What Distinguishes Unintentional Investors from Other Rental Owners